HoangP8/rag-realtime/backend-services/README.md

 ### Conversation Service

-The Conversation Service manages conversations and messages.
+The Conversation Service manages conversations, messages, and LLM interactions.
 It provides endpoints for creating, retrieving, updating, and deleting conversations and messages.
+It also handles generating AI responses using the OpenAI API directly.

 ### Voice Service